-- I suspect that the course, designed for mobile, would not work well for anyone else.
+- I suspect that the course, designed for mobile, would not work well for a desktop learner.

-- I suspect that elements like tables and other “customization” approaches (as Bb refers to them) will not work pedagogically when we follow the Bb guide and the “suggest adding these content types as a PDF file”.
+- I suspect that some elements, like tables and other “customization” approaches (as Bb refers to them), will not work pedagogically when we follow the Bb guide and the “suggest adding these content types as a PDF file” advice.

 - Can you create a good ‘design’ that allows for good pedagogy in the restrictions imposed by the App (images, files, layout, screen real-estate, etc.)?